How To: Report on "Consumed Portal Licenses" (New UX)

 - Count Update: The official Consumed Portal License count is updated at the conclusion of a Full Import, so roughly every twenty-four (24) hours.

-- Microsoft Applied Licenses: These are that Microsoft may have added to your tenant that you have not purchased.
+- Microsoft Applied Licenses: These are licenses that Microsoft may have added to your tenant that you have not purchased.
 Some may be trial versions and other new capabilities.

 - Expired Subscriptions: Administrators should be timely in removing from users any license associated with an expired Microsoft subscription to avoid an expired license from being included in the Consumed Portal License count.
-CoreView does not remove licenses from users when a subscription expires if they remain in the Office 365 tenant.
+CoreView does not remove licenses from users when a subscription expires if they remain in the Microsoft 365 tenant.